 You can listen to me have a go at them here:

-As you can hear I am not quite perfect, but I am working on this accent all the time and I hope this inspires you to do the same!
+As you can hear, I am not quite perfect, but I am working on this accent all the time and I hope this inspires you to do the same!

-There you have it, folks, a quickfire run down of the RP accent!
+There you have it, folks: a rapid rundown of the RP accent!
 As you can see, it isn’t as simple as just barging in!
 Any accent takes a lot of work, practice, repetition and is best done under the supervision of a great dialect coach.
-Have a google for great dialect teachers in your area.
-In my humble opinion, Linda Nichols-Gidley at Voco Vox is one of the best in Australia as well as Amanda Mitchell, Paige Walker and Felicity Jurd, but there are many others around the world who can help you achieve your dialect dreams!
+Google great dialect teachers in your area.
+In my humble opinion, Linda Nichols-Gidley at Voco Vox is one of the best in Australia, as well as Amanda Mitchell, Paige Walker and Felicity Jurd.
+But there are many others around the world who can help you achieve your dialect dreams!